EusebiuAndrei/trial/README.md

 Get a specific course by its id.

-**URL parameter**:

-The ID of the course should be specified in the URL:
-`.../api/courses/5eb17a5c6f436666294bc421`
-This ID should be the 24-character hex-string corresponding to the course `_id`, living under menu: {courses: [here is a course]}
+**Query paremeters**:

+-   price - a number representing the price of the course
+-   sortkey - a string representing the field courses should be ordered by
+-   limit - a number representing how many courses to get in response
+-   special - a food category(also formerly found as tag and now as special in providers routes)

 **Return codes**: